evert/evert.github.com/_posts/2023/2023-02-13-node-changelog-cli-tool.md

 attention to the things that are the most important for the end-user, and focus on the impact of the change to the user.

-I thought it would be fun to write a CLI tool that makes it a bit easier to maintain these.
-So, I did! and I thought it would be fun to go a bit into the technology choices that went into this.
+I thought it would be handy to write a CLI tool that makes it a bit easier to maintain these.
+[So, I did!][7].
+If you are curious what kind of technology choices went into this, read on.

 Goals and features
 ------------------